elenischmitt/technical-resume/_includes/04-lists.md

 <details>
   <summary>First Day on GitHub</summary>

-  1. Introduction to GitHub
+  1. Introduction to GitHub/n
-  2. Communication using Markdown
+  2. Communication using Markdown/n
   3. Uploading Your Project to GitHub
 </details>
 <details>